-2 Note: When calculating average R-values for insulated building components, the area weighted mean of the R-value, not the average insulation thickness, applies.
-Thermal bridges must only be taken into account during the calculation of the average value if they are part of the standard structure of the building component (e.g. wall ties).
+2 Note: When calculating average values for insulated building component assemblies, the area weighted mean of the U-value, not the average insulation thickness, applies.
+Thermal bridges must only be taken into account during the calculation of the average value if they are part of the standard structure of the building component.
 For multiple ventilation systems, the average value weighted by volumetric flow applies.